 Restrict your loan applications to lenders that you are confident will approve the loan.
 Remember that every application will lead to a hard inquiry.

 Remember that personal guarantees will also enter the picture.
 Lenders will require them if the business doesn’t have the track record to justify the loan.
+The loan amount can influence the extent of the personal guarantee required by the lender, as larger loan amounts may result in more comprehensive guarantees.

 Option #2 – Put Off the Loan